Pearson-Higher-Ed/alerts/README.md

 The Alerts Component works on an evented API which uses `CustomEvent`.
 Dispatch an event of `triggerAlert` with the `alertType` and `alertMessage` to display an alert.
-Dispatch an event of 'clearAlert' to delete all events from queue.

-Due to the use of `CustomEvent`, the use of a polyfill is needed to support IE:
+Due to the use of `CustomEvent`, a polyfill is needed to support IE:

 ```
 <script src="https://cdn.polyfill.io/v2/polyfill.js?features=CustomEvent</script>